Traditional laminated English longbows made from wood or bamboo

 Making a laminated longbow

 Once the glue is fully dry (to play it safe, at least a week in room temperature) the stave is ready to make into a longbow or war bow.
+Using the best woods and techniques of construction laminated bows can be made that are safe, durable and reliable, up to a draw weight of around 70lb.

 The first thing is to draw a centre line down the back of the stave that will act as a reference point for the whole bow making process.
 The outline of the bow is then also drawn on to the back.
 The shape and dimensions of the outline depends on the style of the bow, the intended draw weight and to a certain extent the woods used in the bow.
 The outline is roughly cut using power tools then finished up later during tillering using hand tools.